 Multiverses and alternate timelines and dimensions are one, if not the, most popular tropes in Marvel and DC comic books.
 The multiverse is more of less the foundation of DC, serving as the lynchpin of most of their major events.
-The Marvel Comics multiverse also powers many of their most popular storylines of the last few decades besides Civil War, Age of Apocalypse, Secret Wars, the Spider-Verse events, the Marvel 2099 line, Marvel Zombies (the latter three of which are all returning to Marvel Comics in some form) all swim in those same conceptual waters.
+The Marvel Comics multiverse also powers many of their most popular storylines of the last few decades besides Civil War and its sequel.
+Age of Apocalypse, Secret Wars, the Spider-Verse events, the Marvel 2099 line, Marvel Zombies (the latter three of which are all returning to Marvel Comics in some form) all swim in those same conceptual waters.

 With two years worth of movies laid out now along with Blade and another handful of sequels beyond 2021 undated but known, the MCU is years away from either a revival or new iteration of the Avengers and/or an event that could pull the remaining MCU stars all together again.
 Doctor Strange in the Multiverse of Madness may well be Marvel Studios' way of having their cake and eating it too while they establish a unifying backstory to an Avengers-type franchise in four or five years.